 Essential reading: The best fitness trackers

-That's why we've rounded up these five options for budding swimmers and put them through their paces.
+That's why we've rounded up these six options for budding swimmers and put them through their paces.
 Yes, there are better dedicated swimming devices – the Garmin Swim being an obvious choice – but this is the test for the casual swimmer, looking for an all-round fitness device where swimming is a key element.

 Running, cycling and pumping iron add challenges of their own but one of the really tricky disciplines to deliver on is swim tracking.
 Optical heart rate monitors become useless and those GPS satellites can't see you going up and down the lanes of an indoor pool.

 We picked the six most promising fitness tracker candidates, tested them together, tested them on their own - and this is what we found.

 Misfit Speedo Shine 2 - 6th place

 Feature-packed the Misfit Speedo Shine is not, and it's not quite the pool performer we'd hoped it would be.

 It tells you how many lengths you've done, how many metres that is and then comes up with a point score which automatically tallies into your daily total of walking, running, cycling and all the rest.
 The estimated calorie burn isn't anything to set your watch and it didn't always successfully track lengths.

 Wareable verdict: Misfit Speedo Shine 2 in-depth review